The Global Tarpit: How to Stop 100k Cloud VPS Bots with Nginx and 128 Bytes of RAM

 While the attacker can rotate IPs for every request, they usually cannot rotate their SSL/TLS stack.

 Most scrapers are built on standard libraries: Python’s requests, standard curl, or OpenSSL.
-Unlike modern browsers (Chrome, Firefox, Safari), these libraries have very specific, static behaviors during the TLS Client Hello:
+Unlike modern browsers (Chrome, Firefox, Safari), these libraries have a very specific, static signature during the TLS Client Hello:

-No GREASE: Browsers send random “GREASE” values (reserved ciphers/extensions like 0x0a0a) to prevent ossification. curl and OpenSSL usually do not.
+No GREASE: Modern browsers send random “GREASE” values (reserved codepoints like 0x0a0a, 0x1a1a, 0x2a2a) in their cipher and curve lists to prevent protocol ossification.
+By comparison, curl, python-requests, and stock OpenSSL clients do not.

 The Strategy: The Shared Bucket